-The particular baby of Luke's story is John, who will be John the Baptist, herald of Jesus.
-John's birth is attended by an extra dollop of wonder.
+The particular baby of Luke’s story is John, who will be John the Baptist, herald of Jesus.
+John’s birth is attended by an extra dollop of wonder.
 His until-now childless parents are old when he is conceived.
-His father, Zechariah, had been struck instantly speechless for doubting the angel Gabriel's promise of a child.
-Now, suddenly, Zechariah finds his tongue when he confirms the mother, Elizabeth's, unconventional choice of a name—"John."
-"But no one in your family has that name!" the kinfolks protested.
-"His name is John," wrote Zechariah—underlines for emphasis.
+His father, Zechariah, had been struck instantly speechless for doubting the angel Gabriel’s promise of a child.
+Zechariah finds his tongue when he confirms Elizabeth’s unconventional choice of a name: John.
+“But no one in your family has that name!” the kinfolks protest.
+“His name is John,” underlines Zechariah.

 Wonder abounds.
 Which is a good thing, a very good thing.
 St. Gregory of Nyssa once commented, “Concepts create idols; only wonder comprehends anything.
 People kill one another over idols.
 Wonder makes us fall to our knees.”

-Take a break today—maybe for the entire Advent season—from concepts and lists, from judgments and bickering.
+Take a break today – maybe for the entire Advent season – from concepts and lists, from judgments and bickering.
 Only wonder.
 Fall to your knees at the wonder of it all.
-And while you are there, praise God for babies, for speech and silence, for your own wondrous life, and for the baby God who comes to share our life and set us free from sin's power, even Jesus.
+And while you are there, praise God for babies, for speech and silence, for your own wondrous life, and for the baby God who will soon come to share our life and set us free from sin’s power, even Jesus.

 For this special season of wonder that is Advent, I praise and thank you, O Lord.
 Let the healing magic of wonder rest upon me this day.

 Tony Robinson, a United Church of Christ minister, is a speaker, teacher, and writer.
 His newest book, Useful Wisdom: Letter to Young (and Not So Young) Ministers will be published early next year by Wipf and Stock.
 You can read and sign up for his blog at www.anthonybrobinson.com.